-All neurological disorders strike at the core of our identity.
+Neurological disorders strike at the core of our identity.
 As a group, they are shockingly prevalent.
-A 2007 report from the World Health Organization estimated that one billion people around the world suffer from some form of neurological disease.
+It is estimated that one billion people around the world suffer from some form of neurological disease.

-Less than a generation ago there was little hope for treating most of these disorders, but we are now beginning to appreciate the brain's resilience and its capacity for renewal.
-We are acquiring new tools to illuminate neurological function and dysfunction; more scientists and clinicians are studying these disorders than ever before.
-In short, we are on the cusp of a new era in biomedicine.
+Less than a generation ago there was little hope for treating most of these disorders, but we are beginning to better understand the brain's resilience and its capacity for renewal.
+We are acquiring new tools to illuminate neurological function and dysfunction, and more scientists and clinicians are studying these disorders than ever before.
+We are, in short, on the cusp of a new era in biomedicine.

-Several features of NRI catalyze progress in translational research:
+The unique features of NRI that make rapid progress in translational research possible are:

 Robust core services

-At a time when too many medical schools are reducing their investment in basic research infrastructure, the NRI is enriching our environment by providing core labs to specifically support translational neuroscience research.
-Expertise in creating engineered mice, RNA in situ, neuropathology, slice and in vivo neurophysiology, neuroimaging, animal EEG, mouse behavior, bioinformatics, microscopy (confocal, two-photon and electron), and pharmacology/drug trial design are available to all NRI labs.
+At a time when many institutions are reducing their investment in basic research infrastructure, the NRI is enriching our environment by providing core labs to specifically support translational neuroscience research.
+Expertise in creating engineered mice, RNA in situ, neuropathology, slice and in vivo neurophysiology, neuroimaging, animal EEG, mouse behavior, bioinformatics, microscopy (confocal, two-photon and electron) and pharmacology/drug trial design are available to all NRI labs.

-Researchers at BCM and TCH, with the support of six NIH institutes, the Howard Hughes Medical Institute, and several disease foundations, have long been at the forefront of understanding numerous neurological and developmental disorders.
-We discovered/co-discovered the genetic basis of Fragile X (A and E) syndromes, Angelman syndrome, Rett syndrome, myotonic dystrophy, Goltz syndrome, incontinentia pigmenti, several inherited ataxias, several inherited neuropathies, and numerous other neurological and neuropsychiatric syndromes.
+Texas Children’s/Baylor researchers, with the support of six NIH institutes, the Howard Hughes Medical Institute and several disease foundations, have long been at the forefront of understanding numerous neurological and developmental disorders.
+We discovered or co-discovered the genetic basis of Fragile X (A and E) syndromes, Angelman syndrome, Rett syndrome, myotonic dystrophy, Goltz syndrome, incontinentia pigmenti, several inherited ataxias, several inherited neuropathies, and numerous other neurological and neuropsychiatric syndromes.
 We have created animal models for many of these disorders, and we are already using some of them to develop therapeutic interventions.